 A: Responses will vary.
-A possible response is that big storms can drown living things or wash away their habitats.
-If living things don't get enough precipitation, they can be thirsty or run out of food to eat.
+A possible response is that extreme precipitation can drown living things or wash away their habitats.
+If living things don't get enough precipitation, they cannot perform physiological tasks necessary for survival.

 More information on the sources and effects of greenhouse gases is available in the Climate Change Overview and Extreme Temperatures lessons.
-More information about other consequences of the increase in global average temperature is available in the Wildfires and Drought and Rising Sea Level lessons.
+More information about other consequences of the increase in global average temperature is available in the Wildfires and Drought and Rising Sea Levels lessons.